samjcheng/samjcheng.github.io/rebuttal.md

 Reply 4: We have also tested the cross-dataset generalization.
 We test our models trained from Sceneflow datasets and tested on ETH3D and Mxxx datasets, the results show that the cross-dataset performances are also improved by the regularization.

-#### Question 2:

 # Reviewer EgaM

-We do not agree with the comments that “proposing a regularization is not that good an advancement” and the comments that stereo matching is “an already solved problem”.
+We thank the reviewer for the time and effort to review our work.
+However, we do not agree with the comments that “proposing a regularization is not that good an advancement” and the comments that stereo matching is “an already solved problem”.
 In fact, our results show that we can improve the trained model by imposing a regularization in the training stage without changing its architecture in inference stage.
 In some situation, the improvement can be as large as 41.3% (e.g, EPE droped from 1.09 to 0.64 in PSMNet).

-Some reported results from the leaderboard do not come with codes or published paper yet and it is therefore challenge for us the compare with these algorithms.
-In our paper, we choose four different published algorithms from different stages/objectives to justify the genearlity of the method.
+The reviewer also suggested us to compare with the algorithms from the leaderboard of KITTI 2015.
+However, some reported results from the leaderboard do not come with codes and are unpublished.
+It is therefore challenge for us the compare with these algorithms.
+In our paper, we choose four different published algorithms from different stages/objectives to justify the genearlity of our method.
 The RTNet is chosen as it is a representative algorithm designed for edge side deployment.
 PSMNet is chosen as it is one of early attemp to use deep learning for stereo matching.
 GwcNet and ACVNet are chosen as they are from recent publications.
 In particular, ACVNet outperforms most existing published methods and ranks No.2 in KITTI 2012 and KITTI 2015 leaderboards at the time of publication of the paper.
 It is worth mentioning that the ACVNet is also the fastest among the top 10 methods in the KITTI benchmark leaderboards.
 Therefore, we chose ACVNet as one of most competetive algorthms.

 #### Question 1: What is the motivation to propose this small tweak to major networks for this problem?
 Reply 1: Our motivation to impose a regularization is inspired from the fact that the purely data-driven model optimized for stereo matching may lead to a representation that is often locally optimal and biased to the training data.
 By introducing additional constraints from low-level information, we expect to change the convergence of the model.
 Our experimental results suggest that we are able to obtain some improvement when combined with different baseline approaches.